AintMina/SandTable/V2_Ideas.md

 - UART microstepping?

 # LEDs
-- TLC5947 / TLC59711 - 12bit / 16bit PWM driver
+- ~~TLC5947 / TLC59711 - 12bit / 16bit PWM driver~~
-- controlled by Arduino or RPi or own trinket
+- controlled by Arduino or RPi or own MCU
 - more animations

 # Extra